2025–26 Championnat National

-The 2025–26 Championnat National season is the 33rd since the establishment of the Championnat National and the 27th in its current format, which serves as third division of the French football league system.
+The 2025–26 Championnat National season was the 33rd since the establishment of the Championnat National and the 27th in its current format, which served as the third division of the French football league system.

-This season is also be the last to use the National name, with the league being renamed Ligue 3 starting in the 2026–27 season.
+This season was also the last to use the National name, with the league being renamed Ligue 3 starting in the 2026–27 season.

 Teams

 Changes

 The following teams changed division since the 2024–25 season.